 We will have broad discretion to use the net proceeds to us from our ATM equity offering program, and investors will be relying solely on the judgment of our board of directors and management regarding the application of these proceeds.
-Although we expect to use the net proceeds from our ATM equity offering program for general corporate purposes, we have not allocated these net proceeds for specific purposes.
 Investors will not have the opportunity, as part of their investment decision, to assess whether the proceeds are being used appropriately.
 Our use of the proceeds may not improve our operating results or increase the value of the securities offered pursuant to the ATM equity offering program.

-If securities or industry analysts publish unfavorable research about our business or cease to cover our business, our stock price and/or trading volume could decline.
+If securities or industry analysts publish unfavorable research about us or cease to cover our business, our stock price and/or trading volume could decline.